Systems That Are Accountable To Us

 Each regional center has a core level of oversight by their boards of directors, who are made up primarily of individuals served by the regional centers and family members.
 These board members are supposed to oversee the regional center executive director as well as the general policies and procedures of the organization.
 The members, however, are often recruited and hand-picked by regional center staff leading to concerns about their ability to appropriately supervise the executive director.
 Indeed, board members have complained of fear of retaliation in questioning decisions at an agency that provides them or their loved one with critical services.
 Individuals and family members face the same concern in advocating for needed services that the regional center won’t provide.

-Within the education system, fear and intimidation of parents also plays a significant factor.
+Within the education system, fear and intimidation of parents also play a significant role.
 Filing a complaint about a school or service or going to due process over a disagreement is expensive, stressful, and can strain the critical relationship that a family must have with their child’s school.
 School districts and SELPAs (Special Education Local Planning Areas) have Community Advisory Committees that are often powerless.
 Parents feel like they have nowhere to turn.

 Our Action Plan